siun202/archive-portfolio/USING.md

 ```

 ## Making changes
-To add your details go to the data.json file in and replace my data with yours.
+To add your details go to the data.json file in the public folder and replace my data with yours.

+To customize the colors go to `tailwind.config.js` and replace the existing colors with your brand colors.

 After you have added all your data.
 Push the code to GitHub with these commands